toponteam/TopOn-OpenApi/en/TopOnOpenAPI_EN.md

 ]
 ```

-<h3 id='Set priority or create segment for placement'>7.2 Set priority or create segment for placement</h3>
+<h3 id='Set priorities or create segments for placements'>7.2 Set priorities or create segments for placements</h3>

 #### 7.2.1 Request URL